 The Philippines is an exceptionally unique country in Southeast Asia.
-For starters, the Filipino family culture is a mishmash of all sorts of influences, from their Malay neighbors, Chinese visitors, to their conquerors from Spain, the US, and Japan.
+For starters, the culture of Filipinos is a mishmash of all sorts of influences.
+From their Malay neighbors, Chinese visitors, to their conquerors from Spain, the US, and Japan.

-Imagine all of these countries have contributed to shaping the culture of Filipinos and what is now the modern-day Philippine islands.
-It’s also one of the very few countries in Asia that has strong European and American presence, from their dominant Roman Catholic beliefs, their grasp of the English language, to even the stunning architecture left behind by the Spanish.
+Imagine these countries contributed to shaping the culture of Filipinos and what is now the modern-day Philippine islands.
+It’s also one of the very few countries in Asia with strong European and American presence.
+You can see this in their dominant Roman Catholic beliefs, their grasp of the English language, and even the stunning architecture left behind by the Spanish.

 Fortunately, the Philippines offers a lot of beautiful sites that showcase how their heritage was formed.
-From national museums to the ruins of their history’s most tumultuous times, you can learn a thing or two about this archipelago when visiting these sites.
+From national museums to the ruins of their history’s most tumultuous times, you can learn a thing or two about this archipelago.
 Here are some things to know about Filipino culture and places you definitely should go to!

 If there ever was a place in Southeast Asia that looks almost exactly like Europe, it’ll have to be Intramuros city in the capital Manila.
-Almost all of the buildings, houses, and all sort of other structures are relics of the Spanish of 300 years that happened for more than a century ago.
+Almost all the buildings, houses, and other structures are relics of the Spanish of 300 years that happened more than a century ago.

-With such historical significance, most of the establishments here, from churches, hotels, to various restaurants, have their own museums detailing the important events that transpired in the city.
+With such historical significance, most of the establishments here have their own museums detailing the important events that transpired in the city.

 When you go to Intramuros, you’ll notice that it’s a walled-city protected by a strong concrete citadel.
-This is actually Fort Santiago, an interesting entity in of itself that as built to protect what was once the seat of government of the Spanish-ruled Philippines.
+This is actually Fort Santiago, an interesting entity in of itself.
+It was built to protect what was once the seat of government of the Spanish-ruled Philippines.

-Most of the structure is still complete, and you can take a tour around the fortress to learn how the Spaniards protected themselves against rebels and other external forces.
+Most of the structure is still complete.
+You can take a tour around the fortress to learn how the Spaniards protected themselves against rebels and other external forces.
 This was also where the Philippines’ national here, Dr. Jose Rizal, was imprisoned before he was executed.

 National Museum of National History

 The Philippines is an archipelago that’s made up of 7.107 islands, and among them are all sorts of natural wonders and wildlife spectacles.
-Of course, you’re not going to handle visiting each and every one of them to understand the exquisite nature of this country, but there is still one place where you learn more about the culture of Filipinos.
+Of course, you’re not going to visit every one of them to understand the exquisite nature of this country.
+However, there is still one place where you learn the most about the culture of Filipinos.

-The National Museum of Natural History, situated in the middle of Manila, is a treasure trove of various information, artifacts, and replicas of some of the Philippine’s most interesting features.
+The National Museum of Natural History is situated in the middle of Manila.
+The museum is a treasure trove of various information, artifacts, and replicas of some of the Philippine’s most interesting features.

 Quezon City Memorial Circle